sankhaMukherjee/projectNavigation/Readme.md

 One Paragraph of project description goes here

+Watch an agent that has been trained for approximately 20 iterations 650 iterations [here](https://youtu.be/khzMY8EACpQ).

 ## Prerequisites

 You will need to have a valid Python installation on your system.
 This has been tested with Python 3.6.
 It does not assume a particulay version of python, however, it makes no assertions of proper working, either on this version of Python, or on another.